About the Rebuild Texas Fund

 How have you and will you continue to measure impact?

 The Rebuild Texas Fund team is committed to measuring outcomes, and regularly shares reports and updates on how the money is being used and the results in communities.
-Our latest progress report is available here [add link to two-year report].
+Our latest progress report is available here.
 In addition, all completed projects report the final metrics which are provided on the Areas of Work page here.

 The fund will issue an additional report in August 2020.